 This Proxy, when properly executed, will be voted by the Proxies in the manner designated below.
-If this Proxy is returned signed but without a clear voting designation, the Proxies will vote FOR Item 1 and AGAINST Items 2 and 3.
-Please mark Your votes as indicated in this example.
-[X]
+If this Proxy is returned signed but without a clear voting designation, the Proxies will vote FOR Item 1 and AGAINST Items 2,3, 4 and 5.